kitesi/scoped-sort/website/src/routes/(doc-style)/docs/+page.md

 The npm package also has some usage of this argument style through [sort-comments](#sort-comments).

-If there are any issues, suggestions or questions, you can create a github issue or email me at sixskys@proton.me.
+If there are any issues, suggestions or questions, you can create a github issue or email me at kitesi@proton.me.

 ### Philosophy & Speed